Asymptotic behaviour of the semidiscrete FE approximations to weakly damped wave equations with minimal smoothness on initial data: Numerical Experiments

-In Figure 7, we show the decay plots for different values of damping coefficient $\alpha$.
-We observe that $\alpha = 7$ decay exponentially faster than $\alpha = 3$ and $\alpha = 5$.
+The Figure \ref{ex-f4-2} shows that the decay plots for different values of damping coefficient $\alpha$.
+It is observed that $\alpha = 7$ decay exponentially faster than $\alpha = 3$ and $\alpha = 5$.
 This confirms that exponentially decay phenomenon for the norms $L^2$ and $L^{\infty}$. \\